cosmos/cosmos-sdk/CONTRIBUTING.md

   [good first issues](https://github.com/cosmos/cosmos-sdk/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
 - Please make sure to run `make format` before every commit - the easiest way to do this is have your editor run it for you upon saving a file.
-Additionally please ensure that your code is lint compliant by running `golangci-lint run`.
+Additionally please ensure that your code is lint compliant by running `make lint-fix`.
   A convenience git `pre-commit` hook that runs the formatters automatically before each commit is available in the `contrib/githooks/` directory.